-Fuel Tank
+Fuel Tanks

-The fuel pick-up tube is positioned in the tank to achieve optimum fuel usage, fuel line routing, etc. At certain speeds and hull trim angles, the fuel supply at the withdrawal tube can increase or decrease accordingly.
+The fuel pick-up tubes are positioned in the tanks to achieve optimum fuel usage, fuel line routing, etc. At certain speeds and hull trim angles, the fuel supply at the withdrawal tube can increase or decrease accordingly.
 Be extremely careful when attempting to operate the boat when low on fuel.
-Though some fuel may be in the tank, the trim angle of the boat may cause the fuel to flow away from the pickup tube.
+Though some fuel may be in the tank, the trim angle of the boat may cause the fuel to flow away from the pickup tubes.

-Fuel Gauge Sender
+Fuel Gauge Senders

-The fuel gauge sender Is more accurate when the boat is stationary and level.
+The fuel gauge senders are more accurate when the boat is stationary and level.
 Because of the change in attitude when the boat is underway, variations in gauge readings can occur.
 This system is a relative indication of the available fuel supply and not a calibrated instrument.